Chris Stevens - Guitar

 Mark has also had the pleasure of backing up national blues artists Albert Collins, Charlie Musselwhite, Otis Rush, Eddie Taylor, Hubert Sumlin and Pinetop Perkins, as well as opening for Stevie Ray Vaughan, Robert Cray,Greg Allman, James Cotten and John Lee Hooker.

 A Washinton Blues Society "Best Bass" award winner, "Lifetime Achievement" and "Hall of Fame" nominee, Mark was also inducted in the Nebraska Rock and Roll Hall of Fame for his pioneering work in his home state.

 Known throughout the musical community by his nickname "the Tall Cool One", Mark has also written prolifically about music for the WBS Blues News, Jet City Blues Blog, Blue Suede News and other publications.

 Todd Zimberg has been playing drums professionally and teaching in the Seattle area since the early 1980’s.
 He has worked extensively with blues, jazz, rock and R&B artists, including Northwest blues icons Duffy Bishop, Isaac Scott and ten years with Tom McFarland.

-Todd has toured and backed national acts including a Bo Diddley, Fenton Robinson and Sam Andrews.
-Todd is at home playing many styles of music and spent a number of years playing with the reggae/soca band Jumballasy and has co-led the critically acclaimed Island Jazz Quintet based on his home, Vashon Island for the past ten years.
+Todd has toured and backed national acts including Bo Diddley, Fenton Robinson and Sam Andrews.
+Todd is at home playing many styles of music and spent a number of years playing with the reggae/soca band Jumballasy and has co-led the critically acclaimed Island Jazz Quintet at his home on Vashon Island for the past ten years.